 Free List of Online Virtual Games for Therapy

 Need to add virtual games, online mazes, and puzzles to your teletherapy toolbox?
-Access this free downloadable list so you can click and go to games that help kids develop and build skills.
+Access this free list so you can click and go to games that help kids develop and build skills.

 This blog post was written by Brittany Ferri.
 Brittany is an occupational therapist, author, and teletherapy professional.
 She is passionate about education, health promotion, and disease prevention for all.
 Brittany currently practices in community-based teletherapy for two platforms, one that serves pediatrics (geared toward mental health diagnoses and